 Nine ACC Golfers Start Play at the Masters on Thursday

-Four golfers from current ACC schools have won a combined seven Masters.
-Wake Forest’s Arnold Palmer has won four times, which is tied for the second most in history with Stanford’s Tiger Woods behind only Ohio State’s Jack Nicklaus with six.
-Duke’s Art Wall, Jr., Georgia Tech’s Mize, and North Carolina’s Raymond Floyd have also been victorious in Augusta.
+Five golfers from current ACC schools have won a combined eight Masters.
+Wake Forest’s Arnold Palmer has won four times, which is tied for the second-most in history with Stanford’s Tiger Woods behind only Ohio State’s Jack Nicklaus with six.
+Duke’s Art Wall, Jr., Georgia Tech’s Mize, North Carolina’s Raymond Floyd, and Notre Dame’s Billy Casper have also been victorious in Augusta.

 The 2016 tournament gets underway Thursday morning at 8:20 a.m.